MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/how-to-authenticate-with-aad.md

 MSAL.js 2.0 has detailed sample apps for different frameworks such as React and Angular.
 For an example of how to use MSAL.js 2.0 to authenticate to an Azure Data Explorer cluster using a React application, see the [MSAL.js 2.0 React sample](https://github.com/Azure-Samples/ms-identity-javascript-react-spa).
 For other frameworks, check the MSAL.js 2.0 documentation to find a sample app.

-The following is a framework independent code sample for connecting to the *Help* cluster.
+The following is a framework-independent code sample for connecting to the *Help* cluster.

 1. Create an instance of the MSAL `PublicClientApplication`: